-10. Termination of Agreement.
+11. Termination of Agreement.

-(a) The Company, by written or telegraphic notice to the Underwriter, or the Underwriter, by written or telegraphic notice to the Company, may terminate this Agreement prior to the earlier of (i) 11:00 A.M., New York City time, on the first full business day after the Effective Date; or (ii) the time when the Underwriter, after the Registration Statement becomes effective, releases the Offered Shares for public offering.
-The time when the Underwriter "releases the Offered Shares for public offering" for the purposes of this Section 10 means the time when the Underwriter releases for publication the first newspaper advertisement, which is subsequently published, relating to the Offered Shares, or the time when the Underwriter releases for delivery to members of a selling group copies of the Prospectus and an offering letter or an offering telegram relating to the Offered Shares, whichever will first occur.
+(a) The Company, by written or telegraphic notice to the Representative, or the Representative, by written or telegraphic notice to the Company, may terminate this Agreement prior to the earlier of (i) 11:00 A.M., New York City time, on the first full business day after the Effective Date; or (ii) the time when the Representative, after the Registration Statement becomes effective, releases the Offered Shares for public offering.
+The time when the Representative "releases the Offered Shares for public offering" for the purposes of this Section 11 means the time when the Representative releases for publication the first newspaper advertisement, which is subsequently published, relating to the Offered Shares, or the time when the Representative releases for delivery to members of a selling group copies of the Prospectus and an offering letter or an offering telegram relating to the Offered Shares, whichever will first occur.

-(b) This Agreement, including without limitation, the obligation to purchase the Shares and the obligation to purchase the Optional Shares after exercise of the option referred to in Section 3 hereof, are subject to termination in the absolute discretion of the Underwriter, by notice given to the Company prior to delivery of and payment for all the Offered Shares or such Optional Shares, as the case may be, if, prior to such time, any of the following shall have occurred: (i) the Company withdraws the Registration Statement from the Commission or the Company does not or cannot expeditiously proceed with the public offering; (ii) the representations and warranties in Section 4 hereof are not materially correct or cannot be complied with; (iii) trading in securities generally on the New York Stock Exchange or the American Stock Exchange will have been suspended; (iv) limited or minimum prices will have been established on either such Exchange; (v) a banking moratorium will have been declared either by federal or New York State authorities; (vi) any other restrictions on transactions in securities materially affecting the free market for securities or the payment for such securities, including the Offered Shares or the Optional Shares, will be established by either of such Exchanges, by the Commission, by any other federal or state agency, by action of the Congress or by Executive Order; (vii) trading in any securities of the Company shall have been suspended or halted by any national securities exchange, the NASD or the Commission; (viii) there has been a materially adverse change in the condition (financial or otherwise), prospects or obligations of the Company; (ix) the Company will have sustained a material loss, whether or not insured, by reason of fire, flood, accident or other calamity; (x) any action has been taken by the government of the United States or any department or agency thereof which, in the judgment of the Underwriter, has had a material adverse effect upon the market or potential market for securities in general; or (xi) the market for securities in general or political, financial or economic conditions Will have so materially adversely changed that, in the judgment of the Underwriter, it will be impracticable to offer for sale, or to enforce contracts made by the Underwriter for the resale of, the Offered Shares or the Optional Shares, as the case may be.
+(b) This Agreement, including without limitation, the obligation to purchase the Shares and the obligation to purchase the Optional Shares after exercise of the option referred to in Section 3 hereof, are subject to termination in the absolute discretion of the Representative, by notice given to the Company prior to delivery of and payment for all the Offered Shares or such Optional Shares, as the case may be, if, prior to such time, any of the following shall have occurred: (i) the Company withdraws the Registration

+Statement from the Commission or the Company does not or cannot expeditiously proceed with the public offering; (ii) the representations and warranties in Section 4 hereof are not materially correct or cannot be complied with; (iii) trading in securities generally on the New York Stock Exchange or the American Stock Exchange will have been suspended; (iv) limited or minimum prices will have been established on either such Exchange; (v) a banking moratorium will have been declared either by federal or New York State authorities; (vi) any other restrictions on transactions in securities materially affecting the free market for securities or the payment for such securities, including the Offered Shares or the Optional Shares, will be established by either of such Exchanges, by the Commission, by any other federal or state agency, by action of the Congress or by Executive Order; (vii) trading in any securities exchange, the NASD or the Commission; (viii) there has been a materially adverse change in the condition (financial or otherwise), prospects or obligations of the Company; (ix) the Company will have sustained a material loss, whether or not insured, by reason of fire, flood, accident or other calamity; (x) any action has been taken by the government of the United States or any department or agency thereof which, in the judgment of the Representative, has had a material adverse effect upon the market or potential market for securities in general; or (xi) the market for securities in general or political, financial or economic conditions will have so materially adversely changed that, in the judgment of the Representative, it will be impracticable to offer for sale, or to enforce contracts made by the Underwriters for the resale of, the Offered Shares or the Optional Shares, as the case may be.